EA31337/EA31337-indicators-common/Oscillator/README.md

 when the %K line falls below the lower reference line, it suggests the asset is oversold and may experience a price rebound.

+## TRIX (Triple Exponential Average)

+The Triple Exponential Average (TRIX) indicator is a momentum oscillator that is designed to identify trend reversals and provide signals for potential buying or selling opportunities.
+It is based on a triple smoothing technique applied to the underlying price data.

+Here are the key points about the Triple Exponential Average (TRIX) indicator:

+- Calculation: The TRIX indicator is calculated by applying triple exponential smoothing to the price data.
+It starts with calculating a single exponential moving average (EMA) of the price.
+Then, two additional EMAs are applied to the initial EMA, resulting in three levels of smoothing.
+The TRIX value is derived from the percentage change of the triple smoothed EMA over a specified period.

+- Trend Reversals: The TRIX indicator is primarily used to identify trend reversals in the market.
+When the TRIX line crosses above the zero line, it generates a bullish signal, indicating a potential upward trend reversal.
+  Conversely, when the TRIX line crosses below the zero line, it generates a bearish signal, suggesting a potential downward trend reversal.
+Traders often look for confirmation from other technical indicators or price patterns before taking trading decisions based on TRIX signals.

+- Momentum and Divergence: The TRIX indicator can also provide insights into market momentum and divergence.
+Changes in the TRIX slope can indicate changes in momentum.
+Steeper slopes suggest stronger momentum, while flatter slopes suggest weaker momentum.
+Additionally, divergence between the TRIX line and the price action may signal potential trend exhaustion or upcoming reversals.

+- Signal Confirmation: As with any technical indicator, it is important to use the TRIX indicator in conjunction with other tools and indicators to confirm signals.
+Traders often combine TRIX with other trend-following indicators, such as moving averages or trendlines, to validate the strength and direction of the identified trend.

+The Triple Exponential Average (TRIX) indicator is a popular tool among technical traders who seek to identify trend reversals and capture potential trading opportunities.
+It helps traders gauge momentum, spot divergences, and make informed decisions about entering or exiting trades.

 ## WPR (Williams Percent Range)

 WPR indicator is a momentum oscillator developed by Larry Williams.